erithion/tiril/README.md

 </details>

 ## I prefer none of the above.
-But I surf foreign segments of the Internet a lot
+But I surf foreign websites a lot

 TBD

 ## I want to remember every new word I encounter for good

 For the small percent of people who was blessed being born with eidetic memory this is probably not an issue at all.
 For the rest of us who wasn't the situation is rather different.
-Luckily there are lots of automated solutions for efficient memorizing which claim to use the latest scientific developments in their learning algorithms.
+Luckily there are lots of automated solutions for efficient memorizing.
 These are Anki, Memrise, Quizlet and alike.
-It won't take long for you to realize how beneficial it would be to have your own dictionary there and to allow the software to decide which word you should recollect today.
-And also what a tremendous amount of effort it would require to implement and maintain all that.
-Especially if you are learning more than one language and/or have chosen more than one such program.
-With Tiril it is the problem no more.
+It won't take long for you to realize how convenient it would be to have your own dictionary there and let the software to decide for you which words you need recollect today.
+But also what a tremendous amount of effort it would require to implement and maintain all that.
+Furthermore it gets nearly impossible if you chose more than one such a program and/or more than one tongue.
+With Tiril this is a problem no more.
 It knows your dictionary well for it translated the movie pieces ~~and the web-pages~~ for you, remember?
-It is rather logical to ask to create the database for you, isn't it?
-Below is an example of such process for Memrise.
+Below is an example of how Tiril would help you in case of using Memrise.

-Typically there are lots of meanings for each single word, lots of contexts and examples.
-You may decide which one of them to preserve with the word
+Typically there are lots of meanings, contexts and examples for each single word.
+You may decide which one to preserve
 <details>
  <summary>Click to see the gif-image</summary>